jpawlowski/hugo-web-feeds/README.md

 The default file name for Atom feeds is `feed.atom` (also see [`.atom` file extension](https://filext.com/file-extension/ATOM)).

+### JSON Feed (Alternative Feed Format)

+This format came up as an [idea of Manton Reece and Brent Simmons](https://jsonfeed.org/) in 2017 and has seen quite prominent adoption to sites since then.

+However, on Wikipedia it is currently only known as "just another type" of [data feeds](https://en.wikipedia.org/wiki/Data_feed) with no relation to be an official [web feed](https://en.wikipedia.org/wiki/Web_feed) format yet.
+This is why the JSON Feed format is marked as _experimental_ here, especially as visitors need to have a state-of-the-art feed reader that is supporting this brand new format.
+That is why it cannot be the only format offered without risking to loose interest of visitors to subscribe.

+The default file name for JSON Feed files is `feed.json`.

 ### Extended RSS 2.0 Feed (Legacy Feed Format)

 The RSS 2.0 feed will replace the Hugo built-in RSS feed and is extended using several commonly used [XML namespaces](https://en.wikipedia.org/wiki/XML_namespace) for enhanced functionality that is almost similar to what an Atom 1.0 feed provides.